 Principal Component Analysis is based on principal component factors (PC1, PC2, PC3).
 In Mekkarai, the primary parameters under PC1 that influence the distribution of Porcellio scaber during the pre monsoon period were temperature, EA, EB, gravel sand, silt, potassium, calcium.
 Only four components (temperature, EB, gravel, sand) had positive values in PC1, PC2 and PC3.
-During the monsoon season, the primary parameters under PC1 that influence the distribution of Porcellio scaber were temperature, moisture, sand, clay, nitrogen, potassium and calcium..
+During the monsoon season, the primary parameters under PC1 that influenced the distribution of Porcellio scaber were temperature, moisture, sand, clay, nitrogen, potassium and calcium.
 Only three components (temperature, OC, sand) had positive values in PC1, PC2 and PC3.
-During the post monsoon season, the primary parameters under PC1 that influence the distribution of Porcellio scaber were temperature, moisture, OC, sand, potassium, clay, phosphorus and magnesium.
+During the post monsoon season, the primary parameters under PC1 that influenced the distribution of Porcellio scaber were temperature, moisture, OC, sand, potassium, clay, phosphorus and magnesium.
 Only two components (temperature, potassium) had positive values in PC1, PC2 and PC3.
 PC1 analysis of fifteen soil factors for isopod abundance during the pre monsoon, monsoon and post monsoon season revealed eight positive and seven negative components in all seasons (Table 5).

 Table 5.
 Principal component and eigen value obtained for various soil factors during various seasons at Mekkarai